oraiqatm/Jadeapp/README.md

 Humidifier, 3D filiment, RaspberryPI 4

 SOFTWARE
-Android Studios, NodeJS, Firebase-admin, ejs, express.
+Android Studios, Python, Firebase

 MY CONTRIBUTION:
-Developing the backend for the app, that controls the humitifer.
+Developed the backend for the app, that controls the humitifer.